-- click and select the video that you want.

-- click uto remove the video set as the first play video.

-- click to preview the first play video.
+- click 💷 and select the video that you want. - click u to remove the video set as the first play video. - click to preview the first play video.

 Note: if you are creating a 3D video production and burning it to disc in 3D, you can use a 3D video clip as the first play video.
-Once added, click of the 3D source format of the clip.
+Once added, click V to set the 3D source format of the clip.
 See Setting 3D Source Format for more detailed information.